cdoublev/css/doc/parse/README.md

   >
   > Consume a token from `input`, and let `function` be a new function with its name equal the returned token’s value, and a value set to an empty list.

-The list is not specified as being transformed or returned from matching it against the grammar.
-However, some values like math functions and `<an+b>` must be parsed into a specific representation.
+However, the list is not specified as being produced and returned from matching against the grammar, whereas some values like math functions or `<an+b>` must be parsed into a specific representation.

 Furthermore, while [*serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value) only enforces idempotence, ie. `assert.equal(serialize(parse(input)), serialize(parse(serialize(parse(input)))))`, a component value must be associated the matched productions in order to apply their serialization rules.

 To overcome these challenges, this library defines the following requirements for the CSS parser:

-  - component values must be implemented with a property assigned a list of the matched productions (learn more about the [data structure used to represent a CSS value](value-data-structure.md))
+  - the result of parsing a value against the grammar must be derived from matching the input stream of tokens against the grammar¹, and it must represent omitted values and sort component values according to their position in the value definition
-  - the input list of component values must be replaced with the result of parsing against the grammar¹, representing omitted values and sorting component values according to their position in the value definition
+  - production specific rules must be processed either before or after matching their value definition, to discard an invalid value according to the rule, or to create a specific representation of the input value
-  - production specific rules must be processed either before or after matching the value definition, to discard an invalid value according to the rule, or to create a specific representation of the input value
+  - component values must be implemented with a property assigned a list of the matched productions

 ¹ Therefore the result can be a single component value instead of a list, which is a deviation from *parse a CSS value* but *serialize a CSS value* somewhat handles this with *represent the value of the declaration as a list*, which are implementation details.